tektutor/terraform-2428march-2025/Day1/README.md

   - just like VMs, containers also has their own file system
   - just like VMs, containers also get its own port range ( 0 to 65535 ports )
   - just like VMs, containers also get its own IP Address ( generally private IP addresses )
+- each container will host one application and its dependent configuration and dependencies
 </pre>

+##